pchapin/sensornet/README.txt

 Setup:
 1. Load the "basestation" program onto one tmote.
 	a.
-When installing "basestation" on a tmote, use the following command:" make telosb reinstall.0"
+When installing "basestation" on a tmote, use the following command: "make telosb reinstall.0"
 	b.
 This sets the tmote running the "basestation" program to nodeid=0.

 2. Load the "node" program onto as many tmote as desired.